Minnesota Center for Environmental Advocacy (MCEA)

 Volunteer Opportunities: No

 Number of Clients: We serve the entire population residing in the state of Minnesota.
-The current estimated population of Minnesota is 5.64 million.
+(The United States Census Bureau estimates the population of Minnesota was 5,737,915 on July 1, 2023)

 Ruling Year: 1974